-Over the past four years, Belize has welcomed over 1 million cruise passengers annually to its shores.
 In 2019, prior to the pandemic, Belize received almost 1.2 million passengers with 68% of travelers stopping at Fort Street Tourism Village in Belize City and 32% stopping at Harvest Caye in the south.
 While 2020 aimed to be another great year, the no-sail ban implemented by the CDC brought about a significant financial loss and devastating blow to employment in Belize.

-In an effort to restart cruise operations, the Belize Cruise Taskforce has been collaborating with the Americas Cruise Taskforce and the Central American Cruise Subcommittee to develop destination specific Health and Safety Protocols in line with the conditional sail order, in addition to the guidance from the Healthy Sail Panel Recommendations and from consultations with local stakeholders.
+In an effort to restart cruise operations, the Belize Cruise Taskforce collaborated with the Americas Cruise Taskforce and the Central American Cruise Subcommittee to develop destination specific Health and Safety Protocols in line with the conditional sail order, in addition to the guidance from the Healthy Sail Panel Recommendations and from consultations with local stakeholders.

 As a result, these protocols outline the necessary adjustments and adaptations to be undertaken at each step of the cruise cycle from home port, to destination and return.
-It is crucial that all local stakeholders are trained to ensure that all protocols are being implemented to mitigate any possible spread of the COVID-19.
-The plan also outlines a phased approach for the reopening of the cruise industry to ensure Belize is in line with the requirements stipulated by the CDC.
-The Government of Belize ensures to work towards a full recovery of the cruise industry to Pre-Covid arrivals and enhance the product to become more competitive within the region.
+It is crucial that all local stakeholders are trained to ensure that all protocols are being implemented to mitigate and/or contain any possible spread of the COVID-19.
+The plan also outlines an approach for the continuous operations of the cruise industry to ensure Belize is in line with the requirements stipulated by the CDC and other regional health authorities.
+The Government of Belize commits to work towards a full recovery of the cruise industry to Pre-Covid arrivals and enhance the product to become more competitive within the region.

-Health and Safety Protocols for the Restart of Cruise Tourism a.
-Scheduling
+Health and Safety Protocols for the Restart of Cruise Tourism